Trebor511/GameofLife-CodeDemo/README.md

 ---

 ##  Overview
-This project is a full implementation of **Conway’s Game of Life** built as a .NET Windows Forms application using C#.
+This project is a full implementation of **Conway’s Game of Life** built as a .NET Windows Forms application using C++.
 The simulation renders a dynamic grid of living and dead cells that evolve according to Conway’s four canonical rules.
 This project fully satisfies all basic and advanced features required by the final submission rubric.

 ---